treacherous-emperor/NevzatGazi/README.md

 - 👋 Hi, I’m @NevzatGazi

-- 👀 I’m interested in
-- 🌱 I’m currently learning html-css and javascript
+- 🌱 I’m currently learning html-css and javascript.

-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m interested in books, psychology and chess♟.

 - 📫 How to reach me: nevzatgaziozdemir@gmail.com

 <!---